 Prepare jars.
 Wash in hot soapy water and rinse thoroughly.
 Place directly in water bath canning pot.
 Cover clean jars with water about 2 inches above jars.
-Boil jars for 10 – 15 minutes to sterilize.
-Let jars sit in hot water until ready to fill.
+UPDATE: Jars do not have sterilized anymore for this recipe.
+They should just be hot.

 Measure sugar and pectin.
 Add a few tablespoons of sugar to pectin.